cascade-wp6/socialecological/README.md

 The repository provides

 1. R-Functions for the simulation and analysis of replicated timeseries.
-2. an [example](https://github.com/cascade-wp6/socialecological/blob/master/documentation/manual_simulations.pdf) A mathematical description ([model.pdf](https://github.com/cascade-wp6/socialecological/raw/master/inst/doc/model.pdf)) and an implementation  of the livestock model ([livestock.r](https://github.com/cascade-wp6/socialecological/blob/master/R/livestock.R)) for the use with the R package [caspr](https://github.com/fdschneider/caspr) as a simulation engine.
+2. an [example manual](https://github.com/cascade-wp6/socialecological/blob/master/documentation/manual_simulations.pdf) as well as the mathematical description of the model ([model.pdf](https://github.com/cascade-wp6/socialecological/raw/master/inst/doc/model.pdf)) and an implementation  of the livestock model ([livestock.r](https://github.com/cascade-wp6/socialecological/blob/master/R/livestock.R)) for the use with the R package [caspr](https://github.com/fdschneider/caspr) as a simulation engine.
 3. an interactive implementation for R Shiny.
 Opening the file [documentation/interactive_livestockmodel.Rmd](https://github.com/cascade-wp6/socialecological/blob/master/documentation/interactive_livestockmodel.Rmd) in RStudio allows you, after installation of some extra packages, to run the interactive app.